PicoG/picog.github.io/about.md

-picoG is made freely available and licensed under the MIT open source license, in order for it to be accessible to everyone.
+picoG is made freely available under the MIT open source license, in order for it to be accessible to everyone.

 ### Our Mission